AutoJenny/blog/docs/git_modules/README.md

 Each module must:
 1. Contain only its own code
-2. Use only the shared data/API layer
+2. Use service layer for data access
 3. Have no direct dependencies on other modules
 4. Maintain its own templates and assets
 5. Be deployable in isolation
+6. Use blueprint registration for templates

 ## Technical Safeguards